 - Speaking at events and driving adoption.

-Details about the foundation’s principles, operation and the board of directors is available on the Governance page.
+Details about the Foundation’s principles, operation and the board of directors are available on the Governance page.

 While the Foundation’s staff do work on the code base and develop MariaDB to some extent, the mission of the Foundation is not to develop MariaDB as much as possible, but to empower a large as possible community to be successful in collaborative MariaDB development.